Contact a lawyer now

 Relationship after Divorce

-Often children grow close with their step-parents after sharing a long time with them.
+Often, children grow close with their stepparents after sharing a long time with them.
 However, unexpected events like divorce and death can change things dramatically.
-If the biological parent through which the step-parent entered the family dies, the situation remains controlled.
+If the biological parent through which the stepparent entered the family dies, the situation remains controlled.

 Supporting the Child